Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells. It is used to treat certain diseases of the thyroid gland.

 The nuclear medicine team will try to calculate a dose that leaves you with normal thyroid function.
 But, this calculation is not always completely accurate.
 As a result, the treatment can lead to hypothyroidism, which needs to be treated with thyroid hormone supplementation.

-Radioactive iodine treats cancer by killing any remaining thyroid cancer cells after surgery to remove the thyroid gland.
+Radioactive iodine treatment is also used in the treatment of some thyroid cancers after surgery has already removed the cancer and most of the thyroid.
+The radioactive iodine kills any remaining thyroid cancer cells that might remain after surgery.
 You may receive this treatment 3 to 6 weeks after the surgery to remove your thyroid.
 It also can kill cancer cells that may have spread to other parts of the body.

-Many thyroid experts believe this treatment has been overused in people with thyroid cancer with a very low risk for recurrence.
+Many thyroid experts now believe this treatment has been overused in some people with thyroid cancer because we now know that some people have a very low risk for cancer recurrence.
 Talk to your provider about the risks and benefits of this treatment for you.

 Risks of radioiodine therapy include: